Viktoriia2211/Exploring_economic_data/README.md

 This project aims to analyze these data sources to gain insights into global economics, corruption, tourism, and standard of living.
 The goal is to identify relationships between metrics like GDP, corruption, unemployment, and cost of living.
 These insights can help guide business expansion decisions and economic policy.

 ## Data Overview:
 The data covers about 100 countries with key metrics like GDP per capita, tourism revenue, unemployment rates, corruption index, and cost of living index.
-The sources provide recent yearly figures for comparison across countries.
+The data was taken from a Kaggle: https://www.kaggle.com/datasets/madhurpant/world-economic-data

 ## Analysis Approach:
 SQL queries will join data sources by country to uncover insights.
 Aggregate functions like AVG, MAX, and SUM will analyze the data.
 Ranking, ordering, and filtering will find top and bottom performers.
 Visualizations will supplement key findings.